Unam-OS/unam-menu/README.md

 - Make the python script be run on startup
 - **To show the menu, press Super+Q**

+*Also note that you can launch the menu in drawer mode (like Chrome OS) by launching the process with the '-d' flag*

 Now, the menu should pop up whenever you press the hotkey (hotkey customization coming soon)

 ### unam-menu in action